oguzyildiz1/gunluk_calisma/README.md

 # gunluk_calisma

-the code tries i write daily
+the html codes i write daily

 ### 04.11.2024
 About icons